 If you would like to divide the years’ balance into monthly payments, this can be set up through the Tuition Payment Plan.
-There is a $60 non-refundable registration fee split between fall and spring semester.
+There is a $30 non-refundable registration fee charged to your student account per semester.
 Payments can be made online through WebAdvisor by logging into my.northwood.edu.
 Acceptable methods of payments are: electronic check, American Express, Discover, MasterCard or Visa.
 (Credit and Debit card payments will be assessed a 2.5% service fee).

 Federal Direct Loans

 First-time borrowers: To receive the loans indicated on your financial aid award letter, you will need to complete a Master Promissory Note (MPN) and an Entrance Counseling session at http://www.studentloans.gov.
 Your Social Security Number and your FSA ID will be required.
 Instructions on how to create your FSA ID are located below.
 If you prefer not to complete these requirements electronically, contact the Financial Aid Office at 989.837.4230.

 Returning borrowers: You do not need to complete an MPN or Entrance Counseling if you have completed them previously.

 All borrowers: To accept the loans as indicated on your financial aid award letter, nothing further is necessary.
 If you want to change your loan amount(s), click on Financial Aid Forms and select the Federal Direct Loan Change Form.
 This form must be completed and signed and can be mailed or faxed to the Financial Aid Office.

 Federal Direct PLUS Loan (for parents of undergraduate students)

 Parents of an undergraduate student can apply for a credit-based Federal Direct PLUS Loan to assist with out-of-pocket educational expenses on behalf of the student.
 The parent must be a credit-worthy U.S. citizen or eligible non-citizen.